ThorstenHans/spin-kv-url-shortener/README.md

 To run this sample on your machine, you must have Rust and the `wasm32-wasi` installed (`rustup target add wasm32-wasi`).
 Additionally, you must have Spin CLI installed on your machine.
 You can find detailed installation instructions for Spin [here](https://developer.fermyon.com/spin/install).

+Once you've everything in place, you can simply run `spin build --up` in the root directory of the cloned repo.